Tag: Charlie Hebdo

 The heartfelt standing ovation for Gerard Biard and Jean-Baptiste Thoret—who accepted the Freedom of Expression Courage award on behalf of the magazine—had its own eloquence.
 Unusually, the many writers in the room didn’t need to say anything to make themselves heard.
 Simply being at the dinner was a statement, a Rubicon moment for those who believe that universal human rights is a cause worth dying for.
 Just as boycotting the awards has become the rallying event for those who believe that it comes second to other considerations.

-I don’t much want to die for any cause, but if I … Read the rest
+I don’t much want to die for any cause, but if I had to that would be the one I would choose.
+Universal human rights, not local ones, not faith-based ones, not communal ones.

 Jeffrey Goldberg at the Atlantic writes about Charlie, with some useful information.